Collinformatics/HackTheBox/SkillsAssessment/File Upload Attacks/writeup.md

 # Background:

-We've been hired to test the security of a early stages web app.
+We've been hired to test the security of a web app.
 In particular, we'll be looking for file upload forms and try to exploit them.

 Recon:

-After looking around, we see that there is an upload form at:
+As we start to look around we'll notice that the site is very early stage as most buttons don't take us anywhere.
+However if we click in "Contact Us" it will take us to the upload form at:

     http://154.57.164.64:31425/contact/